I. - Protecting Yourself from Xenoestrogens

 When there is heavy bleeding associated with fibroids, Menstrual Reg may be helpful.
 Yarrow is a single herb that can be very effective for fibroids.
 Yarrow not only helps control bleeding, it is a 'blood moving" herb that breaks up stagnation and helps the body dissolve the fibroids.

-If either fibroids or endometriosis have caused anemia due to blood loss, consider taking I-X or Chinese Blood Build.
+If either fibroids or endometriosis have caused anemia due to blood loss, consider taking I-X or Chinese Blood Stimulator.

 A cyst is a sac containing fluid or semi-solid material that develops somewhere in the body, in this case in the ovaries.
 Ovarian cysts typically occur where there are not enough hormones to properly mature eggs, so they don't get released.
 As a result, ovulation fails to occur and the body does not produce enough progesterone.